arannnn7808/IntercomDisplayInfo/README.md

 ## Dependencies

 -   **LabAPI v1.1.1** or newer is required for this plugin.
+-   **0Harmony**

 ## Installation

 1. Make sure you have **LabAPI v1.1.1** or a compatible version installed on your server.
 2. Download the latest release of `IntercomDisplayInfo.dll` from the [**Releases Page**](https://github.com/arannnn7808/IntercomDisplayInfo/releases).
 3. Place the downloaded `.dll` file into your server's plugin directory (`.config/SCP Secret Laboratory/LabApi/plugins/(server-port/global)`).
+4. Download dependencies zip, extract it and place the content into (`.config/SCP Secret Laboratory/LabApi/dependencies/(server-port/global)`).
-4. Restart the server.
+5. Restart the server.
 The configuration and translation files will be generated on the first run.

 ## Configuration